-- 1 Use field-provided materials and the factory-provided air intake screen to route the intake piping as shown in FIGURE 28 or FIGURE 29.
+- 1 Use field-provided materials and the factory-provided air intake screen to route the intake piping as shown in FIGURE 27.
 Maintain a minimum clearance of 3" (76mm) around the air intake opening.
-The air intake opening (with the protective screen) should always be directed forward or to either side in the upflow position, and either straight out or downward in the horizontal position.
-The air intake piping must not terminate too close to the flooring or a platform.
-Ensure that the intake air inlet will not be obstructed by loose insulation or other items that may clog the debris screen. - 2 If intake air is drawn from a ventilated attic (FIGURE 30) or ventilated crawlspace (FIGURE 31) the exhaust vent length must not exceed those listed in TABLE 14.
-If 3" diameter pipe is used, reduce to 2" diameter pipe at the termination point to accommodate the debris screen. - 3 Use a sheet metal screw to secure the intake pipe to the connector, if desired
+The air intake opening (with the protective screen) should always be directed forward, or sideways. - 2 If intake air is drawn from a ventilated attic (FIGURE 28) or ventilated crawlspace (FIGURE 29) the exhaust vent length must not exceed those listed in TABLE 13.
+If 3" diameter pipe is used, reduce to 2" diameter pipe at the termination point to accommodate the debris screen. - 3 Use cement to secure the intake pipe to the connector, if desired.

 If this unit is being installed in an application with combustion air coming in from a space serviced by an exhaust fan, power exhaust fan, or other device which may create a negative pressure in the space, take care when sizing the inlet air opening.
-The inlet air opening must be sized to accommodate the maximum volume of exhausted air as well as the maximum volume of combustion air required for all gas appliances serviced by this space.
+The inlet air opening must be sized to accommodate the maximum volume of exhausted air as well as themaximum volume of combustion air required for all gas appliances serviced by this space.

-Roof Terminated Exhaust Pipe Ventilation Louvers Inlet Air (Minimum (Minimum (Minimum Screen (Provided))) Intake Debris Screen (Provided) Furnace NOTE-The inlet and outlet air openings shall each have a free area of at least one square inch per 4,000 Btu (645mm2 per 1.17kW) per hour of the total input rating of all equipment in the enclosure.
+NOTE-The inlet and outlet air openings shall each have a free area of at least one square inch per 4,000 Btu (645mm2 per 1.17kW) per hour of the total input rating of all equipment in the enclosure.